dekoza/mtgpl/AFR.rst

    You may play a card you own from outside the game this turn.

+:mtgtip:`You Come to the Gnoll Camp<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/e/0e893613-423e-409b-9334-292bd252405b.jpg?1625104450|https://scryfall.com/card/afr/168/you-come-to-the-gnoll-camp?utm_source=api>`
+   Choose one —

+   • Intimidate Them — Up to two target creatures can't block this turn.

+   • Fend Them Off — Target creature gets +3/+1 until end of turn.

+:mtgtip:`You Find Some Prisoners<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/f/0f2a95ae-feb2-42c3-99b4-9ea7a491d326.jpg?1625106663|https://scryfall.com/card/afr/169/you-find-some-prisoners?utm_source=api>`
+   Choose one —

+   • Break Their Chains — Destroy target artifact.

+   • Interrogate Them — Exile the top three cards of target opponent's library.
+Choose one of them.
+Until the end of your next turn, you may play that card, and you may spend mana as through it were mana of any color to cast it.

 :mtgtip:`You See a Pair of Goblins<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/6/b69e7200-96ea-4455-83cc-0a497d56efe5.jpg?1625004259|https://scryfall.com/card/afr/170/you-see-a-pair-of-goblins?utm_source=api>`
    Choose one —